Get Approved for up to $35,000 in 3 minutes

 While all of Canada is gorgeous, there are different climates that contribute to the different landscapes around the country.
 WIth all that in mind though, the warmest province is British Columbia.
 This really isn't that surprising since the warmest city in Canada is Victoria.

-The highest average temperature throughout the province is a daily average of 7.6 degrees celsius and average lows of 1.5 degrees celsius.
+The highest average temperature throughout the province is a daily average of 7.6 degrees Celsius and average lows of 1.5 degrees Celsius.
 Generally, the only time you experience the lowest temperature is during the month of January.

 Warmest and Cheapest Place in Canada

 Cornwall is located on the Saint Lawrence River and the United States border.
-It has relatively warm weather for around 8 months of the year, and for the rest it can get a bit cold and snowy.
-They actually get a lot of precipitation too with roughly about 12 days per month having rain.
-The average daily temperature is usually around 25 degrees celsius in the Summer and -3 degrees celsius in the winter months.
+It has relatively warm weather for around 8 months of the year, and for the rest, it can get a bit cold and snowy.
+They actually get a lot of precipitation too, with roughly about 12 days per month having rain.
+The average daily temperature is usually around 25 degrees Celsius in the Summer and -3 degrees Celsius in the winter months.

 Warmest City with the Most Sun